johsteffens/tbman/README.md

-# Tbman - Fast and easy Memory Manager
+# Tbman - Fast and Eeasy Memory Manager

 ## What it is
 Tbman is a general-purpose memory manager offering (among others) these functions